Getting robbed in Hanoi

 If you are robbed in Hanoi, what should you do?

-First, a commonsense piece of advice from Nalini Sadai, British Consular Regional Operations Manager, whom I interviewed recently: “Prevention is the way to go: don’t wear flash jewellery, only take out what money you need, et cetera.
+First, a commonsense piece of advice from Nalini Sadai, British Consular Regional Operations Manager: “Prevention is the way to go: don’t wear flash jewellery, only take out what money you need, et cetera.
 People forget that when they’re in a foreign country, the simple rules they apply back home still apply.”
 Yes, you’ve heard it all before, but it’s easy to forget.

 If something does go wrong, remember that processes are probably different than in your home country: language could be a barrier and the way crime is reported might be different to what you are used to.
 For example, in Vietnam, if you have something valuable stolen, like an iPhone, and you report it to the police, they have to investigate.
 But if there aren’t any witnesses to the crime and they can’t get any evidence, then they may not provide a report and you may not be able to claim it on your insurance.

 Given this, I asked Nalini if it was worth going to the police.
 “Yes, definitely.
 It’s best to take someone with you who can translate, maybe someone from your hotel.
 If it isn’t straightforward then you can contact your consulate, who will do what they can to help.
 Also, if you do go to the police, make sure you are respectful and polite -- this will help the process go more smoothly for you.”

 A number of police stations are located in Hanoi’s Old Quarter — check with your hotel which police station you should report a crime to.